TheoHorn/scoring_job_cv/README.md

-# Job Offer Analysis Application
+# Job Offer Analysis Application - Talent Bridge

 ## Overview
 This application leverages AI to help users find the best job opportunities by analyzing the compatibility between job offers and resumes.